akk014/DES222_RayMinder_ProcessJournal/index.md

 ### Design
 #### General Design
 The RayMinder caps are a combination of a wearable in form of a physical cap with a UV sensor and haptic buzzers, and an app connected to it.
-The RayMinder caps are each made out of the following materials: 1 cap, 1 ESP32 or Arduino, 1 UV sensor, 4 haptic buzzers, 1 battery pack and cables.
+The RayMinder caps are each made out of the following materials: 1 cap, 1 ESP32-C3 Zero, 1 UV sensor, 1 Compass, 4 haptic buzzers, 1 battery pack and cables.
+All components but the UV sensor and the compass are hidden inside the cap.
+The UV sensor and compass are located on top of the cap for a most accurate data generation.
 Additionally a phone is needed.
 ![](./Images/RayMinder.png)

 Each cap is connected to an app.
 The app design is the following: